bqchen/Spring-JMS-ServiceBus/Getting Started Spring Messaging with Azure Service Bus Queues v1.0.1.md

 >>
 > &emsp;*c. have an access policy with read/write access for your queue*

-[^_^]: ## Create a Spring Boot application

-[^_^]: You can create a custom application using the [Spring Initializr](https://start.spring.io/).
-Note that Spring Boot is not specifically needed to use Spring JMS and there are many non-Boot Spring applications that use Spring JMS.
-However, it is exceptionally easy to start using Spring Boot.
-Between Spring Boot and Spring JMS, there is very little code to write.
-Spring Boot, Spring JMS and the Qpid JMS client are doing most of the work.
-Therefore, in this guide, a simple Spring Boot application is used.

 ## Configure your Spring Boot application to use the Azure Service Bus Starter

 1. After creating your Spring Boot application, locate the `pom.xml` file in the directory of your app; for example: